 3 alleged NPA rebels yield in Quezon

-LUCENA CITY––Three alleged New People’s Army (NPA) rebels surrendered Thursday to government forces in Quezon province.
+LUCENA CITY—Three alleged New People’s Army (NPA) rebels operating in Quezon province surrendered Wednesday to the government.

-The rebel returnees gave up a carbine and an M14 rifle, the police said.
+The rebel returnees, whose names the report withheld for security reasons, gave up a carbine and an M14 rifle.

-E-Clip offers free medical treatments, education, housing, and legal aid to rebels who will surrender.
-INQ
+The Enhanced Comprehensive Local Integration Program, which offers free medical treatment, education, housing, and legal aid to rebels who surrender, assisted the returnees.

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.